 The Fellowship Program’s mission is to closely support students in selecting, applying to, and successfully completing the application process for fellowships, awards, and scholarships.

 The ROTC program cultivates the skills and opportunities to pursue a career as a commissioned Officer in the US Army, Army Reserve, or Army National Guard upon graduation.

-The Moravian College Peace Corps Preparation Program (PCPP) is designed to help students acquire the knowledge, skills, and experience needed to serve in the Peace Corps.
+The Moravian University Peace Corps Preparation Program (PCPP) is designed to help students acquire the knowledge, skills, and experience needed to serve in the Peace Corps.

 InFocus enables students to make a difference in local and global challenges that face all of us.
 Each year our campus community focuses on one key area and creates pathways for interdisciplinary explorations.